szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 using Dates
 using TimeZones
 ```
-# Lotka-Volterra
+# Lotka-Volterra Equations

 In this tutorial, we will create a model that simulates population dynamics between prey and predator using the Lotka-Volterra equations.
-The Lotka-Volterra equations are as follows.
+The Lotka-Volterra equations are as follows:

 ```math
 \begin{align}